zentrocdot/ComfyUI-Simple_Image_To_Prompt/README.md

 > [!IMPORTANT]
 > <p align="justify">🚧 This documentation is still under
 > construction.
-The development of the upscaler is a ongoing
+The development of the node is a little bit
-> activity.
+> ongoing.
 There might be small differenes in comparison of
 > node and documentation.</p>

 # Preface